yuqiang-yang/yuqiang-yang.github.io/_pages/about.md

 </li>

 <li>
-  <p> Proposed the <b>robot-centric ESDF</b>, whose values are only lazily evaluated in the local frame for extraordinarily small calculations, to formulate the collision cost in the back-end optimization of model predicted contour control (MPCC).</p>
+  <p> Utilized the <b>robot-centric ESDF</b>, whose values are only lazily evaluated in the local frame for extraordinarily small calculations, to formulate the collision cost in the back-end optimization of model predicted contour control (MPCC).</p>
 </li>

 </ul>